slexisvn/query_engine/docs/04-execution/37-sorting-and-topn.md

 Memory is bounded beautifully — ten rows after a million.
 But the threshold is 40 rows and a chunk is 2,048, so **every single chunk triggers a trim**, and every trim is a full sort of about 2,058 rows plus a `gather` of every column.
 Two thousand rows is below `radixSortMinRows`, so each of those sorts is a comparison sort.

-That is the entire explanation of the table at the top:
+Those branches explain the work pattern behind the opening table:

 | Query | `topN * 4` | What happens |
 |---|---|---|